-Single car accidents can result in catastrophic injuries and deaths.
+Single car accidents in Florida can result in catastrophic injuries and deaths.
 In some cases, a single-vehicle car accident can be more dangerous than a two-car accident.
 If you were injured in a single-vehicle collision, you could still be entitled to compensation for your injuries.

 The Clearwater car accident attorneys of Roman Austin Personal Injury Lawyers have over 75 years of combined legal experience in personal injury law.
 We have recovered millions of dollars for our clients since opening our doors in 1996.

-How Our Clearwater Personal Injury Lawyers Can Help After a Single Vehicle Car Accident
+How Our Clearwater Personal Injury Lawyers Can Help After a Single-Vehicle Car Accident

 It does not matter if an accident involves only one car or multiple vehicles.
 If you sustain an injury, you deserve to receive compensation for your losses.
 Single vehicle car accidents are not always the fault of the driver.